 Booked Elevation Capacity (BEC).
 This is the number of tonnes of grain cargo elevation GrainCorp agrees to provide to a customer at a particular time during the Confirmed Elevation Period, following completion and return to GrainCorp of an AOA.
 Booked Elevation Capacity can consist of one or more ‘lifts’ of ‘cargos’ onto vessels.

 Booking Fee.
-Subject to Part C clause 1.1, this is the non–refundable per tonne fee a customer is liable to remit to GrainCorp once they acknowledge and accept an offer of Elevation Capacity by completing and returning an AOA.
+Subject to clause 85.8, this is the non–refundable per tonne fee a customer is liable to remit to GrainCorp once they acknowledge and accept an offer of Elevation Capacity by completing and returning an AOA.

-Category A Port Terminal.
-Port Terminals at Port Kembla and Geelong.

-Category B Port Terminal.
-Port Terminals at Fisherman Islands and Carrington.

-Category C Port Terminal.
-Port Terminals at Mackay, Gladstone and Portland.

 Cargo Nomination Application (CNA).
 This is the application submitted to GrainCorp via the Workflow Online Platform by customers seeking to book grain Elevation Capacity at one or multiple GrainCorp grain export Port Terminals.

 Confirmed Elevation Period (CEP).
 This is the Elevation Period in which Elevation Capacity is confirmed as being accepted by a customer, and will be available at a particular Port Terminal.